gabdube/easy-signed-distance-field/readme.md

 Generally, this technique is used in games to create altases of small character glyphs that can then be rendered at any resolution.
 Rendering is done on a gpu on a fragment shader.

+For a live demo, head over to https://gabdube.github.io/easy-signed-distance-field/

 ![sdf render](images/font_a_render.png) ![sdf](images/font_a.png)

 # Features